thecjharries/chc-code-test/notes.md

 ### General Notes

 * Godoc is unlike the typical Javadoc paradigm other languages (including Python) employ.
 I'm not super comfortable with it because I haven't compiled and used its output yet.
+* I'm writing this in GoLand which has a lot of syntactic sugar and QoL functionality.
+I could write this in and for `vim`.
+Or I could use an IDE I pay for to make the process very simple.
+I'm not getting paid for this so I'm not making it hard on myself.

 ## Post-Mortem